rajnishmsrit/jsserver/notes/react/beta.react.js.md

     -   Extracting State Logic into a Reducer
         -   An action object can have any shape.
         -   it’s a convention to use switch statements inside reducers
+        -   Extremely important to practice this and find out how the standard library do it like redux and other
+        -   Reducers must be pure.
+Similar to state updater functions, reducers run during rendering!
+(Actions are queued until the next render.)
+This means that reducers must be pure—same inputs always result in the same output.
+They should not send requests, schedule timeouts, or perform any side effects (operations that impact things outside the component).
+They should update objects and arrays without mutations.
+        -   Each action describes a single user interaction, even if that leads to multiple changes in the data.
+For example, if a user presses “Reset” on a form with five fields managed by a reducer, it makes more sense to dispatch one reset_form action rather than five separate set_field actions.
+If you log every action in a reducer, that log should be clear enough for you to reconstruct what interactions or responses happened in what order.
+This helps with debugging!
+        -   To convert from useState to useReducer:
+            -   Dispatch actions from event handlers.
+            -   Write a reducer function that returns the next state for a given state and action.
+            -   Replace useState with useReducer.
+        -   Reducers require you to write a bit more code, but they help with debugging and testing.
+        -   Reducers must be pure.
+        -   Each action describes a single user interaction.
+        -   Use Immer if you want to write reducers in a mutating style.
+    -   Passing Data Deeply with Context
         -